astorfi/CNTK-World/docs/tutorials/installation/README.rst

 Python virtual environments which will be explained in a separated post.
-In any case, the CNTK installed from the source can be run much faster than the pre-build binary packages provided by the Microsoft CNTK although it adds the complexity to installation process.
+In any case, the CNTK installed from the source can be run much faster than the pre-build binary packages provided by the Microsoft CNTK although it adds the complexity to the installation process.